dcastro/AutoMoq.Boost/README.md

     mock.Object.Member = fixture.Create<TMember>()
     ```

-As you can see, the dependency resolution is done lazily to allow circular dependencies, such as:
+As you can see, whenever possible, the dependency resolution is done lazily to allow circular dependencies, such as:

 ```csharp
 public interface IPizza